jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2-instance-storage/README.md

 - We can have existing EBS volumes that keeps unattached.
 - EBS Volumes are network drives with good but 'limited' performance: EC2 Instance Store have the best performance, because they are the hard disk, physical, on the data-center attached on the machine that runs the server.

+> Amazon Elastic Block Store (EBS) is an easy to use, high-performance block storage service designed for use with Amazon Elastic Compute Cloud (EC2) for both throughput and transaction-intensive workloads at any scale.
+A broad range of workloads, such as relational and non-relational databases, enterprise applications, containerized applications, big data analytics engines, file systems, and media workflows are widely deployed on Amazon EBS.

 <p align="center" width="100%"><img src="assets/ebs.jpg" alt="ebs" width="400"/></p>

 ## EBS Snapshots